GhostofKhaozz/thisissand-hack/README.md

+# Use This Instead
+Most people should be using the user script version instead of this code.

+You can find it [here on GreasyFork](https://greasyfork.org/en/scripts/461389-thisissand-image-hack).

 # Image upload hack for ThisIsSand
 This calls the same API that the ThisIsSand app does when you post your sand creations.
 It bypasses the *(terrible)* anticheat to let you post arbitrary JPEG-formatted images on the public gallery.